The 10 Best Summer Cocktails You’ve Never Heard of

 Ask for it at the Vie Lounge in Mumbai, which offers outdoor drinking on the deck with impressive ocean views.

-6. Nectar of the Gods:
+6. Nectar of the Gods

 Lithuania isn’t famous for its cocktails, but maybe it should be.
 In addition to offering a variety of local beers, Lithuania also makes its own liqueurs, including the honey based blend known as Krupnikas and the fruity Palanga and Dainava.